-Ben Eller’s channel has enough instructional material to keep you busy for quite some time.
+Ben Eller’s channel has enough instructional material to keep you busy for a long time.
 Ideal for the speedster or heavy, rock lead guitar player, Eller’s content is largely delivered in the form of workshops and technique demonstration.
 The “This is Why You Suck” series seems to be the most popular.

 Known for his YouTube tutorials, many of which show you how to accurately play complex solos, Chris Zoupa also plays guitar for the band Bellusira.

-Karl Golden’s channel is more of a showcase then actual instruction (lots of covers), but he’s one of the best in that regard with a fascinating and inspiring collection of work cover songs and original work.
+Karl Golden’s channel is more of a showcase then actual instruction (lots of covers) but, he’s one of the best in that regard with a fascinating and inspiring collection of work, cover songs and original music.

-I can’t really vouch for their other products since I’ve no experience with them at all.
+I can’t really vouch for LickLibrary's other products since I’ve no experience with them.
 But the YouTube channel they keep is robust, with lots of great instructional content and lick demos.